sharedRoutine/WishApp/README.md

 ## Copyright / License

 - [WishApp's LICENSE](https://github.com/sharedRoutine/WishApp/blob/master/LICENSE) applies
 - You may not use the icons of this app in any way.
-[Icons made by Aviorrok for WishApp](https://twitter.com/AVIROK1))
+[Icons made by Aviorrok for WishApp](https://twitter.com/AVIROK1)
 - All licenses of third party libraries used in this app apply.
 (See [Acknowledgements.plist](https://github.com/sharedRoutine/WishApp/blob/master/WishApp/Acknowledgements.plist) and [Realm.plist](https://github.com/sharedRoutine/WishApp/blob/master/WishApp/Realm.plist))
-- You may use parts of the code for your own private use and for .
-If you plan on using a large portion of this apps' code in a commerical app, please contact me before you attempt to to so.

 Otherwise enjoy reading the source code and if you have any questions, let me know!